Zhenyu-LIAO/Deep-Learning-Landscape/README.md

 ## 对于深度学习中的地貌的描述的进展
 * linear network
 * deep learning without poor local minima

 * single layer network
 * multi-layer network

+In [8], the author studies the autoencoder with one hidden layer and showed the equivalence between the local minimum and the global minimum with a characterization of the form of global minimum points.

+In [^10], the author proves the existence of degenerate saddle points for deep linear neural networks with squared loss function and the fact that any local minimum is also a global minimum, with slightly weaker assumptions.
+The authors  simplify the proof proposed in [^11] and generlize the previous results with fewer assumptions.

 ## Hessian特性的问题 + 一些 empirical studies
 In [^1], the authors study the highly non-convex loss function of a simple model of the fully-connected feed-forward neural network with the spherical spin glass model.
 The following empirical observations are impressive: